sysvinit/raspi-hacks/README.md

 ## Acknowledgements

-A sideways look at Bytemarks's [pi-init2](https://github.com/BytemarkHosting/pi-init2) was taken to see how other people solve this problem.
+A sideways look at Bytemark's [pi-init2](https://github.com/BytemarkHosting/pi-init2) was taken to see how other people solve this problem.